OpenSisma/opensisma.github.io/Documentation.md

 The final issue with the datasets is that D2, D3, D11, D12 contain whitespace in the column headers that needs to be stripped in order for the document to be merged with other datasets.
 This is an important problem that proves how the publication of an open dataset does not only require an open format (CSV, in this case), but also a structure that complies to such format in order for it to be read and manipulated.

 Some columns of the original datasets have been dropped or modified according to our research purpose.
 More specifically:
-- We dropped the xxxx in D2, D3, D11, D12; for D4 we just kept the school code.
+- We dropped the columns "ANNOSCOLASTICO", SEZIONE", "CODICECRITERIO", "MOTIVAZIONEPUNTEGGIOSCUOLA" in D2, D3, D11, D12; for D4 we just kept the school code.
 - We added the number of schools that have emerged from our data, using a pandas pivot table function;
 - We modified the school score ("PUNTEGGIOSCUOLA" column) of D2, D3, D11, D12 according to the number of schools, so our final school score is an average;
 - We kept the count of missing safety certificates only.